 The objects of this Act are to protect the health, welfare and safety of the people of Western Australia and to protect the environment in which they dwell by prohibiting the establishment of a nuclear waste storage facility in this State, the use of any place in this State for the storage or disposal of nuclear waste and the transportation in this State of nuclear waste.

-[Section 4 amended by No. 2 of 2004 s.
+[Section 4 amended: No. 2 of 2004 s.
 7.]

 5. Relation to other laws